AnnaValentinaHirsch/Web3CodeLLM/README.md

 ## 2. Background and Motivation

-The advent of Web3 technologies, particularly blockchain-based systems, has introduced new paradigms in software development.
-However, the rapid evolution and fragmented nature of the Web3 landscape pose significant challenges for developers transitioning from traditional Web2 technologies.
-The NEAR Protocol, a layer-1 blockchain designed for usability and scalability, exemplifies the potential of Web3 whilst also highlighting the need for specialised developer tools.

 ### 2.1 The Web3 Development Landscape

 Web3 technologies, including blockchain platforms, decentralised applications (dApps), and smart contracts, represent a paradigm shift in software development.
 Unlike Web2, which primarily deals with centralised systems and traditional programming paradigms, Web3 introduces concepts such as trustless interactions, decentralised consensus, and tokenomics.